porsche-design-system/porsche-design-system/core/ui-kit/patternlab/source/_patterns/02-molecules/paginations/pagination-dots.md

 The fourth and fifth dot decrease in size, but not any further.

+Available classes to change their sizes are:

+* pagination-dots__dot--size-secondary
+* pagination-dots__dot--size-tertiary

 Alternate versions exist for light, dark and image backgrounds.

 The default colors are set for light backgrounds.